European-XFEL/Karabo/doc/howto/pythonDevice.rst

 Building the device in this way **does not install the device**.
 To install the device, you should run the self-extracting shell script which is created by the rebuild command.
+This script is located in a directory in the device's directory.
+The name is generated with the format:
+<device dir>/package/<OS>/<OS version>/<OS arch>/<device name>-<version>-<version>-<OS>-<OS version>-<OS arch>.sh
+Devices installed using the script will be installed into the active Karabo version.

-The second way to build a pythonDevice enables development of the device's code without needed to reinstall after making changes to the code.
+The second way to build a pythonDevice enables development of the device's code without the need to reinstall after making changes to the code.
 To use this method, you should first navigate to the device's source directory.
 Then run the following command: